branislavjenco/in4050/week2.md

 - pick a random solution as current best
 - compare to neighbouring solutions, if better, replace the current best
 - repeat for some time
+- terrible with lots of foothills, plateaus, gentle sloping ridges
 ### 3. Simulated Annealing
 - simulating a thermal process for obtaining low energy states
 - set an initial temperature T